-- 1. Further detail on climate change factors - 2.
+- 1. Further detail on climate change factors and their impact on valuations - 2.
 External data providers - 3.
 Relevance to financial reporting - 4.
 Metrics recommended in the TCFD guidance and possible sources

 APPENDIX 4: METRICS RECOMMENDED IN THE TCFD GUIDANCE AND POSSIBLE SOURCES